-By combining their efforts, skills, knowledge and resources, OSHA, McCarthy, and UGA expects to reduce exposure to hazards and thereby decrease the possibility of serious injuries and fatalities at the construction site.
-This Partnership is consistent with OSHA's long-range efforts to develop a contractor/government partnership approach to safety management.
+By combining their efforts, skills, knowledge and resources, OSHA, McCarthy+Barnsley, Georgia Tech, and the City of Brookhaven expects to reduce exposure to hazards and thereby decrease the possibility of serious injuries and fatalities at the construction site.
+This Partnership is consistent with OSHA's long-range efforts to develop a contractor/ government partnership approach to safety management.
 It allows for better use of OSHA resources and innovation in safety management.
 It also encourages more participation in the safety process from the construction community.